Perfect Squares – Definition, Formula, List, Examples

 Perfect squares: practice math problems

-Perfect squares worksheets
+Perfect squares worksheet

-Now that you’ve learnt all about perfect squares, including their definition, formula and how to work them out from your end number, why not put your knowledge to the test with our engaging math worksheets?
+Now that you’ve learnt all about perfect squares, including their definition, formula, and how to work them out from your end number, why not put your knowledge to the test with our engaging math worksheets?